redhat-developer/intellij-kubernetes/README.md

 #### Pull (Load) from Cluster

 The editor also notifies you if your resource has changed on the cluster.
-The notification informs you of a newer version that is available on the cluster and allows you to "Pull" it into your editor.
+The notification informs you of a newer version that is available on the cluster and allows you to `Pull` it into your editor.
 If you left your editor unchanged since the last push, the new version is pulled unasked and a notification informs you of it.

 ![editor pulled](images/editor-pulled.png)